SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 -----
 ```

 I tried to read /etc/supervisord.conf but we don't have enough permissions.
-I still need a little bit more of information, I'll run pspy with the -f flag for file system events and in the meanwhile I'll search what supervisord is what exactly does it do.
+I still need a little bit more of information, I'll run pspy with the -f flag for file system events and in the meanwhile I'll search what supervisord is and what exactly executes.

-In the [man](https://supervisord.org/introduction.html#features) page we can get a clear picture.
+In the [man](https://supervisord.org/introduction.html#supervisor-components) page we can get a clear picture.

 > *"Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems."*